awsdocs/aws-systems-manager-user-guide/doc_source/automation-mw-target.md

-# Running automations with triggers using Maintenance Windows<a name="automation-mw-target"></a>
+# Running automations with triggers using a maintenance window<a name="automation-mw-target"></a>

 You can start an automation by configuring a runbook as a registered task for a maintenance window\.
 By registering the runbook as a registered task, the maintenance window runs the automation during the scheduled maintenance period\.

-For example, let's say you create a runbook named *CreateAMI* that creates an Amazon Machine Image \(AMI\) of instances registered as targets to the maintenance window\.
-To specify the *CreateAMI* runbook \(and corresponding automation\) as a registered task of a maintenance window, you first create a maintenance window and register targets\.
-Then you use the following procedure to specify the *CreateAMI* runbook as a registered task within the maintenance window\.
+For example, let's say you create a runbook named `CreateAMI` that creates an Amazon Machine Image \( AMI\) of instances registered as targets to the maintenance window\.
+To specify the `CreateAMI` runbook \(and corresponding automation\) as a registered task of a maintenance window, you first create a maintenance window and register targets\.
+Then you use the following procedure to specify the `CreateAMI` document as a registered task within the maintenance window\.
 When the maintenance window starts during the scheduled period, the system runs the automation and creates an AMI of the registered targets\.

-For information about creating runbooks, see [Working with runbooks](automation-documents.md)\.
+For information about creating Automation runbooks, see [Working with runbooks](automation-documents.md)\.

 Use the following procedures to configure an automation as a registered task for a maintenance window using the AWS Systems Manager console, AWS Command Line Interface \(AWS CLI\), or AWS Tools for Windows PowerShell\.

-## Registering an automation task to a maintenance window \(console\)<a name="automation-mw-target-console"></a>
+## Registering an Automation task to a maintenance window \(console\)<a name="automation-mw-target-console"></a>

 The following procedure describes how to use the Systems Manager console to configure an automation as a registered task for a maintenance window\.